Jackylaviss/homeassistant-studer-integration/README.md

-# xcom-protocol
+# homeassistant-studer-integration

-Python library implementing Studer-Innotec Xcom protocol for Xcom-232i and Xcom-LAN (TCP/UDP).
+Python library implementing Studer-Innotec Xcom protocol integration for Home Assistant via Xcom-232i and Xcom-LAN (TCP/UDP).

+## About

+This Home Assistant integration is based on the [xcom-protocol](https://github.com/zocker-160/xcom-protocol) library developed by zocker-160.
+It extends its functionality to provide native Home Assistant integration, allowing easy monitoring and control of your Studer devices directly from your Home Assistant interface.

 NOTE: This lib is still WiP, so functionality is still limited, but feel free to create a [pull request](https://github.com/zocker-160/xcom-protocol/pulls) if you want to contribute ;)